apitestbase/apitestbase/README.md

 #### Populate Step 1
 Click the name of step 1 to open its edit view.

 Under the Endpoint Details tab, set JDBC URL `jdbc:h2:./database/sample;AUTO_SERVER=TRUE` which will be used by the test step to connect to the sample database.
-Here `./database/sample` in the URL equals to `<IronTest_Home>/database/sample`, as Iron Test application is launched from directory `<IronTest_Home>`.
-Then set Username and Password which can be found in `<IronTest_Home>/config.yml`.
+Here `./database/sample` in the URL equals to `<APITestBase_Home>/database/sample`, as API Test Base application is launched from directory `<APITestBase_Home>`.
+Then set Username and Password which can be found in `<APITestBase_Home>/config.yml`.

 Under the Invocation tab, enter below SQL script.
 ```